25 Best Things to Do in Yosemite National Park

 Distance: 10.4 miles / 16.7 km

-The Diving Board is a unique, overhanging cliff on the north face of Half Dome that I often regard as one of the best places I’ve ever been fortunate enough to hike to!
+The Diving Board is a unique, overhanging cliff on the north face of Half Dome that I often regard as one of the best places I’ve ever been fortunate to see!

 That said, getting to the Diving Board is no easy task, and it’s not an adventure meant for 99% of Yosemite visitors because of the tricky Class 4 scrambling sections required to navigate what’s known as the Snake Dike.

-To learn more, including detailed photos of every challenging section on the Diving Board Trail, I highly recommend reading all the details in my separate post—but know that the Snake Dike is not the place to find out whether you’re ready for a hike this challenging.
+To learn more, including detailed photos of every challenging section on the Diving Board Trail, I highly recommend reading all the details in my separate post.

 Read My Separate Post: Diving Board Trail